51Degrees/documentation/src/examples/customelement/flowelement.md

 # Dependencies

-The @flowelement will need a dependency on the @pipeline core package
+The @flowelement will need a reference to the @pipeline core package

 @startsnippets
 @showsnippet{dotnet,C#}